sudeshna1991621/Data-Cleaning-and-EDA-through-SQL/README.md

 ## 🔄 Stored Procedure

 A stored procedure named `company_layoff` was created to generate a rolling sum of `total_laid_off` for a specified company.

+## 🧠 Learnings
+- Practical use of CTEs, `ROW_NUMBER()`, `JOIN`s, and Stored Procedures
+- Data cleaning strategies in SQL
+- Deriving insights through SQL-based EDA
+- Real-world handling of missing and inconsistent data